thehamop1/NoteTakingMVCProject/README.md

 	- Server Side:
 		Youll find the sailsjs config inside of config and youll find the controllers and models inside of api.
 The controllers are made by adding js files in api/controllers/api.
 Models are similar.

+Additional Note:
+	- You'll notice one extra commit here and thats due to heroku changes (You cant choose your own ports so i had to branch my code in order to deploy to seperate branches) the extra commit is just to show you the right address i proxy to."